Choosing a Fishing Kayak

 The kayaks covered in this article are the models used by the vast majority of UK kayak fisherman.
 Each is different and each has its own place in the kayak fishing world.
 Some are great all-rounders, others are more specialist.
 Some are more suited to certain water conditions than others.
 Choosing the right kayak for your needs can be tough and take much research and thinking about but hopefully this article has helped to narrow down your your search for your first or next fishing kayak.

 It can be difficult to decide exactly which model would be the best for you especially if you haven't seen many in the flesh.
 If possible, get down to your local kayak retailer and take a closer look at what is available.
 Often a kayak shop will only have a selection of kayaks looked at here but this will still give you a chance to look at some of them in close detail and begin to work out exactly what kayak is best for you.
-In the UK, the Canoe Shops Group have a great selection of the fishing kayaks mentioned here across their stores.
+In the UK, Cornwall Canoes is the one-stop shop for all things kayak fishing, and they stock the majority of models mentioned in this guide.

 Another great way to see a variety of fishing kayaks is to go along to one of the big kayak fishing events, such as the Swanage Classic held in Dorset, the Ocean Kayak Classic held in Plymouth, or the Oxwich Kayak Fishing Championships held in South Wales.
 There are many more events held all over the UK and are often well attended by kayak anglers of all abilities.
 These events are great as often there are many different kayaks used by the competitors and this gives you a great chance to have a chat with the owners and take a closer look at how they are set up for fishing.